-- The issue of bullying will be raised regularly in order to maintain awareness of the issue through school assemblies and prominent pictorial displays and posters. - Our Anti-Bullying ambassadors raise awareness at key points in each term and offer activities to support friendship building, such as Friendship Friday. - We devote time in the year's assembly programme to remind children about bullying. - There are two weeks in the school calendar that address bullying; e-safety week and Anti-Bullying week. - Our PHSE scheme of work, 'CORAM SCARF', addresses bullying at key points in each programme of study, from Foundation Stage to Year Six. - Staff receive regular updates to refresh their training and to ensure that they are kept up to date with changes to policy, practice and legislation around bullying.
+- The issue of bullying will be raised regularly in order to maintain awareness of the issue through school assemblies and prominent pictorial displays and posters. - We devote time in the year's assembly programme to remind children about bullying. - There are two weeks in the school calendar that address bullying; e-safety week and Anti-Bullying week. - Our PHSE scheme of work, 'CORAM SCARF', addresses bullying at key points in each programme of study, from Foundation Stage to Year Six. - Staff receive regular updates to refresh their training and to ensure that they are kept up to date with changes to policy, practice and legislation around bullying.